We love digital 0330 353 0300

 Think about it like this – if you have 1,000 canonical pages on your site, and each one of those has a canonicalised page pointing at, suddenly you have a 2,000 page site.
 Search engines only need to crawl 1,000 of those pages, so why allow them to crawl double the amount?

-How to Check Canonicals
+How to Check Canonical Tags

 There are many tools and methods out there to check canonical tags.
 Arguably the quickest way to check canonical tags on-the-fly for an individual page is with a browser plugin such as ‘Detailed’ for Google Chrome.
-This provides a lot of the most important on-page information including if a page has a canonical tag, where it points to, and if it’s self-referencing or canonicalised
+This provides a lot of important on-page information including if a page has a canonical tag, where it points to, and if it’s self-referencing or canonicalised

 When A 301 Redirect Rather Than a Canonical Tag Makes Sense